nognight/trialSC/README.md

 # trialSC
-this is a micro service back project for trial
+this is a micro service back project for trial.

 ## the keyword of the project is
 - springcloud